Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 - Lower rates.
 When interest rates drop, take advantage by refinancing.

 - Changing loan terms.
-Save on interest over the life of your loan by changing the terms of your mortgage.
-Shortening your loan terms can increase your monthly mortgage payment, so make sure you can afford the change.
+Save on interest over the life of your loan by changing your mortgage terms.
+Shortening your loan terms can increase your monthly mortgage payment, so make sure it’s manageable for you.

 - Eliminating mortgage insurance.
-If you’ve built 20% equity in your home, you can refinance an FHA loan to a conventional loan to drop mortgage insurance.
+If you’ve built 20% equity in your home, refinance an FHA loan to a conventional loan to drop mortgage insurance.

 Refinancing isn’t always the best idea.
 Think about the following before you decide: